What is Cluster API Add-on Provider for Fleet (CAAPF)?

 > kubectl apply -f testdata/helm.yaml

-helmapp.fleet.cattle.io/calico created
+helmop.fleet.cattle.io/calico created

-> kubectl get helmapp
+> kubectl get helmop

 NAME REPO CHART VERSION BUNDLEDEPLOYMENTS-READY STATUS